FIRST TIME VISITOR?

 Q: What other activities does your church have for my family and me?

 A: Right now, we have a regular Sunday morning bible study that goes chronologically through scripture.
 We also offer short 2-5 week classes on special topics every other month or so on Sunday mornings before worship, talking about things like social justice, stories of darkness in the Bible, and Christian history/present/future, to name a few.
 We have youth group every Thursday evening from 6-7: 45 pm.
 We have #GraceB4Work every Tuesday morning.
-We have craft and quilting groups, the GPC Beer Brewing Club, Presbyterian Women, and MOPs (Mothers of Preschoolers.)
+We have craft and quilting groups, Presbyterian Women, and MOPs (Mothers of Preschoolers.)
 But, as we said, we're still new at this, so it's best to check in with the office or sign up for our email newsletter if you want to keep up to date on the latest happenings and events.

 Q: What is your policy on weddings?